gcalderone/GModelFit.jl/docs/src/customcomp.md

 Optionally, the user may choose to extend also the following functions:
-- [`GModelFit.prepare!`](@ref): to pre-compute quantities depending on the evaluation domain, and to allocate the evaluation buffer;

 - [`GModelFit.dependencies`](@ref): to specify the list of the component dependencies.

-Note that before being evaluated, all components need to be wrapped into a `CompEval` structure, and that the above mentioned `evaluate!` function requires a `CompEval` object as first argument.
-The outcomes of the evaluations should be placed in `CompEval.buffer`.
+If not defined, the fallback method returns `Symbol[]`;
+- [`GModelFit.prepare!`](@ref): to pre-compute quantities depending on the evaluation domain.
+If not defined, the fallback method does nothing;
+- [`GModelFit.result_length`](@ref): to specify the length of the output vector.
+This is used to pre-allocate the evaluation buffer.
+If not defined, the fallback method returns the length of the domain.

-The following example shows how to define a custom component:
+The following example shows how to define a custom component and implement all of the above methods:

 ```@example abc
 using GModelFit
-import GModelFit: prepare!, evaluate!
+import GModelFit: prepare!, result_length, dependencies, evaluate!

 struct MyComponent <: GModelFit.AbstractComponent
     param1::GModelFit.Parameter